,

 Keeping up with design-speak can be challenging, especially for non-designers.
 Trendy terms come and go, but there’s a solid base of essential terms that will improve your communications.
 Consider this as a cheat sheet.

-Color is an essential topic.
 Color can help us define a brand identity, provide an emotional connection, and even have psychological effects on people.
 Color theory has a huge role here.
 Choosing the right colors can be crucial to the start of a connection to your consumer.

 Once you’ve determined your colors, now what?